Ada-Developers-Academy/core-pses/09/bst-height.md

 Here are some example clarifying questions:

 - What should I do if invalid input is passed in?
-- What type of data will be stored in the values of the TreeNodes?
+- What type of data will be stored in the values of the `TreeNode`s?
 - Is the tree guaranteed to be balanced?

 ##### !end-explanation